List of Community characters: The Helicopter Pilot

 The Helicopter Pilot (Andy Dick) is a tiny man that Pierce hallucinates when he takes his painkillers after breaking his legs on the trampoline in "Aerodynamics of Gender".
 He first appears piloting Pierce's drone and urging him to ignore the dosage recommendations on his medication.
 He often gives Pierce bad advice, influencing him into a painkiller addiction and overdose in "Early 21st Century Romanticism".

 Evil Abed

 Evil Abed (Danny Pudi) is (implied to be) a figment of Abed's imagination who torments Abed as his nemesis.
 Identical to Abed except for an evil-looking felt beard, he is originally from the darkest timeline in the episode "Remedial Chaos Theory" and makes a return appearance in the episode "Contemporary Impressionists".
 He returns to seek revenge against Abed and the study group in the season 3 finale "Introduction to Finality".
+He also appears in "Advanced Introduction to Finality" revealing he has given up on being evil.
 His beard mimics that worn by "Mirror Spock" in the classic Star Trek episode "Mirror, Mirror".

+The Evil Study Group

+Alongside Evil Abed, there is a darkest timeline version of the study group consisting of Evil Jeff (Joel McHale), Evil Annie (Alison Brie), Evil Troy (Donald Glover), Evil Britta (Gillian Jacobs), Evil Shirley (Yvette Nicole Brown), and Evil Pierce (Chevy Chase) all appearing in "Remedial Chaos Theory" where in the end of the episode it's revealed Evil Pierce has died and Evil Annie was committed to the Greendale insane asylum.
+In "Intro to Knots", Evil Jeff frees Evil Annie from Greendale insane asylum and informs her of a plan to attack the "Prime Timeline".
+In "Advanced Introduction to Finality", Jeff imagines a scenario where the Evil Study Group, including Evil Pierce who reveals he faked his death, cross over to the "Prime Timeline" in an attempt to sow dissension in the study group.

+Dopple-deaner and Evil Chang

+Dopple-deaner (J. P. Manoux) and Evil Chang (Ken Jeong) are Dean Pelton and Ben Chang’s darkest timeline counterparts who appear briefly in the season 4 finale "Advanced Introduction to Finality".